Apply to the PhD Program

 Brandeis University is committed to providing an environment free from discrimination and harassment on the basis of race, color, ancestry, religious creed, gender identity and expression, national or ethnic origin, sex, sexual orientation, age, genetic information, disability, or veteran status.
 The MCB Program welcomes applications from students with disabilities.
 The university has support services in place for this population.

 Students are considered for admission based on their application as a whole, not simply on grades and test scores.
 In addition to the student's academic record (grades and coursework), admissions committees heavily weigh letters of recommendation, the extent and independence of previous work and research experience, and the individual’s statement of purpose.
-GREs are not required.
-If the student chooses to submit GRE scores, those scores will also be considered.
-Approximately 62% of applications included GREs in 2018, and approximately 66% of students invited to interview provided GREs.
+The MCB admissions committee will no longer be considering GRE scores in their admissions decisions.
+Please do not submit them with your application; the graduate school will remove them if they are received.

 International applicants: there are additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas.
 If the student is submitting TOEFL scores, please note that the Brandeis TOEFL institution code is 3261.